mchenwang/MLight2d/README.md

 # MRTracer2d
- :rainbow: Ray Tracer in 2D by C++
+ :rainbow: Draw a light in 2D by C++

-Miawu's Ray Tracer in 2D.
+Miawu's Light in 2D.

 ![](./out.jpg)